LinhToan/iPFS-API/README.md

 # iPFS-API
-Obtain data from iPFS API via GET request, export data set as CSV for use in Power BI
+Obtain data from iPFS API, export data set as CSV for use in Power BI